themoonisacheese/2bored2wait/README.md

 # Known issues
 - Starting the queue will revoke your Minecraft token. this means that you will not be able to join normal Minecraft servers until you restart the game
-- Starting the queue too many times in a row can sometimes boot you out of your Minecraft account (starting the queue or connecting in the Minecraft client will tell you "wrong email or password"). to fix this, log in to your account at minecraft.net, then restart Minecraft.
-Both of these issues are limitations put in place by Mojang to prevent account stealing and are not fixable.
-- Some people report not being able to ride animals using this proxy.
+- If you connect after the queue is finnished or reconnect the proxy will send cached chunk data.
+Otherwise you would fly in a emtpy world.
+Other data however like entities are not chached and will not displayed correctly.
+You can move out of render distance and come back to fix this issue.
+Sometimes the client renders a cached chunk with a blank texture.
 - 2b2t sometimes bugs out and removes you from the queue without telling you.
 In this case, your queue position will no longer move.
 Reconnect to fix this.